 Posts Tagged #Nextchat

-In case you missed this excellent #Nextchat filled with great advice from HR professionals, you can read all the tweets here.
+If you missed this excellent #Nextchat filled with great ideas, tips and advice, you can read all the tweets here or below:

-In case you missed this excellent chat in advance of the 2018 SHRM Employment Law and Legislative Confernce, you can read all the tweets here:
+If you missed this excellent chat filled with great tips and advice for an efficient and successful open enrollment, you can read all the tweets here: